ushachev/backend-project-lvl1/README.md

 $ sudo npm link
 ```

-this will create a symlink to the package after that it will become possible to launch application by
+this will create a symlink to the package after that it will become possible to launch application by typing anything from list [brain-even, brain-calc]

 ```sh
 $ brain-even